-Credit risk represents the potential for loss due to the default or deterioration in the credit quality of a counterparty.
-Credit risk is managed by reviewing the credit quality of counterparties and reviewing, if applicable, the underlying collateral against which the financial assets are secured.
+Credit risk represents the potential for loss due to the default or deterioration in credit quality of a counterparty.
+Credit risk is managed by reviewing the credit quality of the counterparties and reviewing, if applicable, the underlying collateral against which the financial assets are secured.
 The company's maximum exposure to credit risk is equivalent to the carrying value of its financial assets as at 31 December 2018 and 31 December 2017.
-The company is exposed to credit risk from its amounts due from amounts due from group undertakings for which the credit risk is considered minimal.